MehdiZouitine/My_personal_blog/content/home/experience.md

   description = """ Research internship in deep learning to detect anomalies in test flight data.
   Responsibilities include:

-  * Bibliographie and state of the art
+  * Deep learning on flight test data
-  * Data cleaning and data preprocessing
+  * Sensor value prediction using MLP and LSTM
-  * Statistics and experimentations of different neural network architectures.
+  * Study the efficiency of Siamese networks for the detection of anomalies in time series
-  * Study of Siamese network
+  * Communication and presentation of results to industry experts
   """
 +++